-Many tasks in machine learning exactly or approximately obey a {\it continuous symmetry} such as 2D rotations.
-An ML model is said to be {\it equivariant} to such a symmetry if the model respects it automatically (without training).
-Equivariant models have been applied to tasks ranging from computer vision to molecular chemistry, leading to a generalization of equivariance techniques beyond 2D rotations to other symmetries such as 3D rotations.
-This is enabled by known mathematical results about each new set of symmetries.
+Some regression and classification tasks on continuous input data obey a {\it continuous symmetry} such as 2D rotations.
+An ML model is said to be {\it equivariant} to the symmetry if the model respects it (without training).
+Equivariant models have been generalized beyond 2D rotations to other symmetries such as 3D rotations.
+These generalizations are enabled by mathematical results about each set of symmetries.
 Specifically, explicit {\it group representation matrices} for each new symmetry group are required.
 For many important symmetries, formulae are readily available to produce these representations.
-For other symmetries we are not so lucky, and the representations may be difficult to find explicitly.
-In the worst cases, the classification of the group representations is an open problem in mathematics.
+For other symmetries we are not so lucky: the representations may be difficult to compute explicitly and in the worst cases the classification of the group representations is an open question.
 For example, in the important case of the {\it homogeneous Galilean group}, which we define in section~\ref{section:background}, the classification of the finite dimensional representations is a so-called ``wild algebraic problem" for which we have only partial solutions \citep{de2006galilei, niederle2006construction,levy1971galilei}.

-To construct an equivariant network without prior knowledge of the group representations, novel approaches are needed.
-In this work, we propose an algorithm {\bf LearnRep} that finds the representation matrices with high precision.
-We validate that LearnRep succeeds for the {\it Poincar\'e group}, a set of symmetries governing phenomena from particle physics to object tracking.
-We further validate LearnRep on two additional sets of symmetries where formulae are known.
-We apply the Poincar\'e group representations obtained by LearnRep to construct {\bf SpacetimeNet}, a Poincar\'e-equivariant object-tracking model.
-As far as we are aware, LearnRep is the first automated solver which can find explicit representation matrices for sets of symmetries which form {\it noncompact, noncommutative Lie groups} Further, SpacetimeNet is the first object-tracking model with a rigorous guarantee of Poincar\'e group equivariance.
+Novel approaches are needed to construct an equivariant network without prior knowledge of the group representations.
+In this work, we propose an algorithm {\bf FindRep} that computes representation matrices with high numerical precision.
+We validate that FindRep succeeds for the {\it Poincar\'e group}, a set of symmetries governing tasks ranging from particle physics to object tracking, and on two other sets of symmetries where formulae are known.
+We apply the Poincar\'e group representations obtained by FindRep to construct {\bf SpacetimeNet}, a Poincar\'e-equivariant object-tracking model.
+We provide all source code in software library titled {\it Lie Algebraic Networks}\footnote{\href{https://github.com/noajshu/learning_irreps}{github.com/noajshu/learning\_irreps}}.
+As far as we are aware, FindRep is the first automated solver which can find explicit representation matrices for sets of symmetries which form {\it noncompact, noncommutative Lie groups}.
+Further, SpacetimeNet is the first object-tracking model with a rigorous guarantee of Poincar\'e group equivariance.